taboola/taboola-android/README.md

 ### 1.3.
 Displaying Taboola recommendations widget

-To include Taboola recommendations in your app just add a `com.taboola.android.TaboolaWidget` to your UI.
+To include Taboola recommendations in your app just add `com.taboola.android.TaboolaWidget` to your UI.
-`TaboolaWidget` subclasses `ViewGroup` and behaves just like any other standard Android view.
+`TaboolaWidget` subclass `ViewGroup` behaves just like any other standard Android view.

 1. Include the XML block in your `Activity` or `Fragment` layout